probststefan/gopipe/README.md

 # gopipe

 I had several large datasets which had to be processed in steps.
 At each editing step I wanted to be free in the choice of programming language and the type of implementation.
 The result is a simple Go program that starts a separate Docker container for each step and executes a command or script there.
+Consider it a simple local implementation of the GitLab or Jenkins build pipeline.

 ## Pipeline example